simplicialsoftware/nebulous-translations/README.md

    - Ensure that cultural references, idioms, or colloquialisms are translated or adapted to be understandable in the target culture.
 Pay mind to terms like "hat-trick", which tends to have translations depending on the language (remember to always do RESEARCH); or "Doge", which doesn't have a translation.
 8. Proofreading and Review
    - After translation, review the text to ensure consistency in terminology, voice, and formatting.
-   - Ideally, have another person review the translation to catch any inconsistencies or errors you might have missed.
+   - Ideally, have another person who is fluent in the language review the translation to catch any inconsistencies or errors you might have missed.

 You can always message @critikangel on Discord for help, advice, or support.